 If you set a deadline to achieve first page SERPs ranking for your client’s site, check whether you have achieved it.
 If not and you’re already nearing the deadline, explain to your client your progress.
 And assure him that you’re going to achieve the agreed target.

 If you think that you won’t be able to achieve the set target, explain to your clients the reason why you’re not going to meet the deadline and if possible ask for a reconsideration or extension.
 Then work doubly hard to make sure that you achieve the target the next time as earlier as you can.

 2. Explain intangible SEO results/achievements

 Use all the available analytics tools to explain to your client what your SEO work has achieved so far for the client’s website.
 Present site traffic trending, traffic spikes and downturns and site-related statistics in the simpler terms that can be understood by your client.
 These results/achievements may not be fully understood by your client so much so that the client may think that you are not doing anything.
 So, it is of utmost importance that the client understands the nature of SEO work.

 If in case your client demands some extra output from you, gladly listen and find out whether what is being asked for is achievable and within reason.
 Avoid replying in a negative way, unless you want to lose your client’s trust.
 If what the client is asking for is not achievable, explain the prerequisites to achieve it and negotiate whether the client is amenable to amending your SEO contract to reflect the changes in the client’s requirements.

 4. Explain what you are doing in the simplest layman’s terms possible

 We got to admit that the SEO field is full of technical jargon that only we SEO workers can understand.
 Hence to improve your relations with your clients, it is a must that the two of you are in the same level of understanding in terms of general knowledge about SEO terminologies.

 5. Establish a personal relationship

-Being friendly towards another still works, no matter how old of a business trick it is.
+Being friendly towards others still works, no matter how old a business trick it is.